openyurtio/openyurt.io/versioned_docs/version-v1.4/core-concepts/yurt-manager.md

 In native Kubernetes environments, managing similar applications distributed across multiple node pools typically requires creating a separate Deployment for each node pool, which undoubtedly adds to the management burden and potential error rate.
 To simplify the management process, the YurtAppSet CRD is designed to define an application template (compatible with Deployment and StatefulSet) and is responsible for managing workloads across multiple node pools.
-YurtAppSet requires users to clearly define in its Spec.Topology field which specific node pools the workloads should be deployed to.
+YurtAppSet requires users to specify a nodepool selector in its `NodePoolSelector` field.
+It also maintains backward compatibility by supporting direct nodepool naming through the `Pools` field.
 This greatly simplifies the deployment and management of applications, making it more convenient to expand, upgrade, and maintain applications in a multi-node pool environment.
 With YurtAppSet, users can centrally manage the application deployments of multiple node pools, effectively reducing management complexity and error rates.

 #### 2.3.3 yurtappdaemon Controller/Webhook